holgerbrandl/kravis/README.md

 ![](.README_images/4f4c9880.png)

-## Flexible but more user-friendly Builder API
+## Simplified Builder API

-Second, `kravis` implement a visualization API that resembled [`ggplot2`](http://ggplot2.org/).
+Second, `kravis` implements a visualization API that resembles [`ggplot2`](http://ggplot2.org/).
 This API is more constrained compared vega-DSL the and thus easier to use.
 However, it lacks some of the flexibility provided by the vega-DSL wrapper.
 Example:

 ```kotlin
 data class User(val name: String, val birthDay: LocalDate, val sex: String, val height: Double) {}